clarehsu390/Clustering-Visualization/README.md

 ### Background

+Machine learning has become particularly popular in the recent years.
+Computers are able to perform complex tasks without human interference.
+We wanted to introduce the basics of machine learning.

+For our project, we have decided to build data visualizations of a machine learning algorithm called K-means clustering.
+We want to provide an intuitive visual for this popular algorithm.
+The goal of this algorithm is to find groups in the data, with k number of groups.
+This algorithm works iteratively to assign data points to a group based on similarities.
+K-means clustering is an example of unsupervised learning, where data has not been explicitly labeled.

+Clustering is often used in the industry to study user purchase behavior or group images and videos.

 ### Functionality & MVP
 - [ ] Display D3 visualization of k-means clustering algorithm in 2D and 3D diagrams
 - [ ] Users can scroll through page to view different points in the algorithm